Helpful Hints for Dealing with Nausea and/or Diarrhea

 - You may try over-the-counter medications such as Dramamine or Bonine (Meclizine) every 6-8 hours, as needed for nausea.
 Tylenol (acetaminophen) is a good choice for fever or aches because it is gentle on the stomach.

 - Follow the clear liquids diet as long as you are having frequent watery stools.
-Beware sometimes sugar and caffeine may may diarrhea worse.
+Beware sometimes sugar and caffeine may make diarrhea worse.

 - As stools begin occuring less frequently, you can try the BRAT diet.